cyclus/cyclus.github.com/source/cep/cep27.rst

 ========

-The |Cyclus| toolkit is designed to easily implement specific capabilities in newly developed archetypes, such as a trading policy, commodity producers, etc. To add characteristics to archetypes such as `Position` or `Metadata`, the actual implementation method is very verbose, where in each archetypes one needs to add the new specification in the arcehtype header, then assign it and use it in the cpp file, and the developer must ensure the consistency in the variable naming and implementation across multiple archetypes.
+The |Cyclus| toolkit is designed to easily implement specific capabilities in newly developed archetypes, such as a trading policy, commodity producers, etc.
+To add characteristics to archetypes such as `Position` or `Metadata`, the actual implementation method is very verbose.
+It relies on adding the new specification in the arcehtype header, assignng it and use it in the cpp file.
+The developers have to manually ensure the consistency in the variable naming and implementation across multiple archetypes/files.
 This CEP explains introduces the concept of snippets to simplify and maintain consistency in the implementation and the usage, across multiple archetypes.